john-l-hansen/vuepress-netlify-cms/docs/tags.md

   ### Use Delivery Preset

 20. Click "Add Delivery Preset"

-21.Select chosen preset and click “Add”
+21. Select chosen preset and click “Add”

 22. Next If desired to add to a campaign click Add to Campaign

-23.Then select campaign from list and click “Add”
+23. Then select campaign from list and click “Add”

 24. Next Click “+Add to Application” and select application from list and click Add

 25. Then click Create Audio Trigger to finish

 ##  Touch Trigger Configuration